A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: Resilient Human-Robot Interaction Layer

 where $k_r > 0$ is the stiffness, $\sigma_r$ is the distance at which the repulsive region applies its maximum repulsion force, and $\textbf{p}_r$ is the displacement vector between the center of the repulsive region and the gripper fingers.
 If we define $k_r = \frac{F_{r_{max}}}{\sigma_r}e^{0.5}$, then the parameter $F_{r_{max}}$ represents the maximum force the repulsive spring can applies.
 In particular, the maximum force $F_{r_{max}}$ is generated at the distance $|\textbf{p}_r| = \sigma_r$.

 The number and placement of these regions depend on the task.
-For simplicity, in our experiments we only protect the space in front of the object/hand, using a single single spherical repulsive region with its center always at a distance $\beta$ ($\beta = 23$ cm, determined experimentally) from the hand, as shown in Fig. \ref{fig:main}b.
+In our experimental setup, the robot always approaches the object/human from the top or the front.
+Therefore, we use a single spherical repulsive region with its center always at a distance $\gamma$ ($\gamma = 23$ cm, determined experimentally) from the hand, as shown in Fig. \ref{fig:main}b, to protect the space in front of the object/hand.
+In practice, other scenarios could involve more complex interactions that require additional repulsive regions to ensure human and environmental safety.
+Ideally, real-time mapping of the environment and humans would guide the placement of these regions.